haybarcheezy/Flex/README.md

 - Data processing utilities are found in `src/utils/index.js`.
 - `src/main.js` serves as the main entry point and combines API interactions with data processing to achieve the desired outcome.

-### API Resilience
+## Resilience Against Errors (Bonus)

-The program incorporates a retry mechanism for the `GET /outages` endpoint.
-If a 500 status code is received, the program will retry the request up to 3 times before giving up.
+We're dealing with APIs here, and sometimes they act up.
+If the API throws a 500 error, we've got that covered.
+We simply retry the request a few times before finally giving up.

-## Feedback

-For feedback, questions, or suggestions, please contact Hayden@haydenbarnett.dev